nathanlane/industrialpolicyclass/README.md

-# Industrial Policy - Syllabus Home
+# Industrial Policy and Development Module - Syllabus Home
 {: .no_toc .text-delta }
 This is a course webpage, together with the Canvas page, dedicated to the *Industrial Development*.

 University of Oxford's Economic Development MSc.
 Hilary Term, 2021.
 [Dr. Nathan Lane](http://nathanlane.info), A/Prof. Oxford, Fellow [Merton College](https://www.merton.ox.ac.uk).